omidvarahram/sql-step-by-step-tutorial/Chapters/chapter-2-sql-basics.md

 All merging steps in this workflow require a minimum of two approvals, with at least one approval from a code owner, to ensure quality and adherence to project standards.

 For more detailed instructions and guidelines, please refer to our comprehensive [Branching Strategy Documentation](#placeholder-link).

+### Release Process Overview

+The release process in our project is a structured and automated sequence, designed to ensure a smooth transition of code from development to production.
+This process involves the creation of alpha and beta versions, leading up to a final release.
+We adhere to semantic versioning principles, and the entire process is fully automated to maintain consistency and efficiency.

+#### Alpha Version Creation
+- **Branching for Alpha**: Developers create feature or fix branches with appropriate prefixes (`feature` or `fix`) from the `feature-release` branch.
+- **Merging to `feature-release`**: Upon completion, these branches are merged into the `feature-release` branch through a pull request.
+This merge generates an alpha version of the application.
+- **Automated Versioning**: Our automated systems automatically assign a semantic version number to this alpha release, reflecting the nature and extent of changes made.

+#### Beta Version Creation
+- **PR to `develop`**: After the alpha version is stable, a pull request is created to merge the `feature-release` branch into the `develop` branch.
+- **Merging and Beta Version**: Merging into the `develop` branch results in the creation of a beta version.
+This version is meant for broader testing and final adjustments before the production release.
+- **Automated Beta Versioning**: Similar to the alpha version, the beta version is automatically assigned a semantic version number, indicating its stage in the release process.

+#### Final Release
+- **PR from `develop` to `master`**: The final step is a pull request from the `develop` branch to the `master` branch.
+This PR signifies the readiness of the code for production.
+- **Production Release**: Merging this PR into the `master` branch triggers the release of the new production version of the application.
+- **Automated Semantic Versioning**: The release to the `master` branch is automatically assigned a final semantic version number, indicating its official release status.

+#### Summary
+Throughout this process, each step is carefully automated to align with semantic versioning.
+This automation ensures that version numbers accurately reflect the changes in each release, be it an alpha, beta, or final production release.
+The emphasis on automation not only streamlines the release process but also minimizes human error, ensuring a reliable and consistent release workflow.